 Everyone has a different definition of success.
-For some, the definition may include the amount of money your bank account, the number of followers you have on social media, or the level of influence you have on a group of people.
-In the world of social media, a place where people flaunt their material goods and exotic vacations, some might equate having material possessions to being successful.
+For some, the definition may include the amount of money their bank account, the number of followers they have on social media, or the level of influence they have on a group of people.
+In the world of social media, a place where people flaunt their material possessions and exotic vacations, some might equate all of that to being successful.
 But that’s not what life is all about.

 At times, I still compare my life to the people I follow on social media.
 I want a better house, job, car, and body.
 I used to be discontent with my life and wanted to be someone who could just hop on a plane and go to any part of the world.
 I measured success by material and superficial possessions.
 I failed to see how blessed I was: I have a family who loves me, the friends that adore me, and the best bosses at work.

 So, I had to redefine what success means to me.
 My secret?
 I remember my blessings which makes me content with my life.
 I have seen many young people who are hungry for more in their lives.
 While there is actually nothing wrong with aspiring for more, people can have the wrong mindset of desiring and feeling jealous of what others have.

 Kyrzayda Rodriguez, a famous fashion blogger, passed away recently from cancer at 40 years old.
 In one of her last posts, she writes, “I have a brand new car parked outside that can’t do anything for me; I have all kinds of designer clothes, shoes, bags, that can’t do anything for me.
 I have money in my account that can’t do anything for me; I have a big well-furnished house, that can’t do anything for me.